Indian Democracy and Hindu Populism: The Modi Regime

 Western security experts understand Islamism as a case of “blowback” in the Middle East and elsewhere, but Hindu assertion usually does not appear on their radar.
 Rhetorically deft and procedurally scrupulous, senior leaders deny Hindu identity while relying on its use in their campaigns.
 Western political analysts typically assume a confessional model of the political party but most parties, and certainly those in India, center around leaders, a history and an identity; the ideology is flexible.
 Worldly power, not martyrdom, is the goal.

 Political authority is the end towards which this new kind of religious identity is created, applicable across caste groupings that not long ago were excluded, prominently the former Untouchable castes that constitute about a quarter of the population.
 There is no exact historical parallel for this event.
-Other major religious identities in contemporary times either pre-exist or have coexisted with their political manifestation.[15]Space forbids an examination of the changes the category of religion is subject to here.
-Suffice it to say, firstly, that it is on the one hand a heuristic in analysis and on the other, a strategy in … Continue reading
+Other major religious identities in contemporary times either pre-exist or have coexisted with their political manifestation.[ref]Space forbids an examination of the changes the category of religion is subject to here.
+Suffice it to say, firstly, that it is on the one hand a heuristic in analysis and on the other, a strategy in terms of its political formation.
+Here we can mark the relevance of post-Westphalian and Hobbesian developments, that are both historical and theoretical, and that sanctify religion as both an expression of conscience and as limited to the private sphere.
+This source of credibility clearly acquires a new salience amidst legitimation crises of the state, and political responses to these crises.[/ref]

 No previous party has come to power by excluding Muslims so completely.
 Meanwhile the situation of Muslims has steadily worsened over the last 30 years.
-During this time, they have replaced the Dalit (or former Untouchable castes) as the most deprived community in India.[16]See the data provided in the Justice Sachar Committee Report from the Ministry of Minority Affairs at http://www.minorityaffairs.gov.in/sites/upload_files/moma/files/pdfs/sachar_comm.pdf. … Continue reading
+During this time, they have replaced the Dalit (or former Untouchable castes) as the most deprived community in India.[ref]See the data provided in the Justice Sachar Committee Report from the Ministry of Minority Affairs at http://www.minorityaffairs.gov.in/sites/upload_files/moma/files/pdfs/sachar_comm.pdf.
+“Dalit,” a word that means “crushed” or “broken to pieces,” is a political identity that former Untouchable castes utilize, by way of resignifiying their stigmatized status.[/ref]

 Children in Varanasi wearing Modi masks (April 24, 2014).
 Source: The Nation / http://www.thenation.com/article/181643/what-india?page=0%2C2